 What if I’m Switching to Pods from a Tubed Pump?

 Many new Loopers switch to Omnipod in order to Loop.
-Loop-Master (also known as version 2.x) supports Omnipod Eros.
-Loop-Dev (also known as Loop 3) supports both Omnipod Eros and Omnipod Dash.
+Loop-Main (also known as Loop 3) supports both Omnipod Eros and Omnipod Dash.

 - Pro: you can use an in-warranty pump with Loop